AviDrone/backend/docs/SIMULATION.md

 - Open a third terminal
 - Navigate to your mission's directory
-- run the following command bellow
+- run the following command below

 ```{bash}
 python3 <insertScriptHere.py> --connect udp:127.0.0.1:14551